Fundamental building block for all-optical scalable quantum networks: Conclusion

+We have derived the fundamental limits of the Bell measurement with linear optics and arbitrary $N$-photon encoding.
+First, we have proved that the success probability of the Bell measurement has the upper bound $1-2^{-N}$ by linear optics, which is the generalization of the 50\% limit of the Bell measurement with single photons ($N=1$) \cite{Calsa2001}.
+We have also shown that the loss-tolerance of Bell measurement (with any error correction scheme) is fundamentally limited by $\eta\eta'>0.5$ due to the no-cloning theorem, when two input qubits experience losses with rate $\eta$ and $\eta'$.
+These two limits of the Bell measurement determine the ultimate limit of all-optical scalability in quantum communication.

+Multiple-photon encoding in a single mode and/or Bell measurement with number resolving detection might be considered for further extension.
+However, we note that additional resources in Bell measurement enable us to exceed the 50\% limit \cite{Jeong2001,SLee13,Munro05,Barrett05,Ralph15}.
+Moreover, a resource enabling photon number resolving detection (e.g.~nonlinearity) \cite{Munro05} would, in principle, allow us to fully discriminate the Bell states \cite{Barrett05,Ralph15}.
+In this sense, no fundamental limit exists on the Bell measurement with arbitrary general detectors with unlimited resources.
+In order to properly generalize the 50\% limit by linear optics, the detector should thus meet the requirement of the standard Bell measurement setup (see Appendix~\ref{asec:dreso}) \cite{Weinfurter94,Calsa2001}.
+Therefore, $1-2^{-N}$ is the proper upper bound that is generally valid for any linear optical Bell measurements with arbitrary $N$ number of photons (note that 50\% limit is recovered when $N=1$).

-We have proposed a Bell measurement scheme with linear optics and multiple-photon entanglement, allowing us to achieve the fundamental upper bounds of efficiency and loss-tolerance.
-It provides a fundamental building block for quantum networks, overcoming the major obstacles of all-optical scalability.
-The quantum repeater protocol based on our scheme does not require long-lived quantum memories, photon-matter interactions, nor complicated circuit operations.
-Moreover, it can achieve so far the best performance with respect to the communication rates and resource costs, compared not only to standard quantum repeaters \cite{Sangouard11} but also to recent advanced protocols that are not using long-lived quantum memories \cite{Munro12,Azuma15}.
+We have then proposed a Bell measurement scheme with linear optics in a concatenated manner, referred to as CBM, which enables us to reach both fundamental limits by optimization.
+Remarkably, it outperforms all the existing Bell measurement schemes \cite{Grice2011,SLee13,Zaidi2013,Ewert2014,SLee15,SLee15a} regarding the efficiency and the loss-tolerance.
+Finally, we have constructed a building block for quantum networks based on CBM, overcoming the major obstacles of all-optical scalability.
+Notably, the quantum repeater based on CBM does not require long-lived quantum memories, photon-matter interactions, nor complicated circuit operations.
+Our protocol exhibits superiority over not only the standard quantum repeater model \cite{Sangouard11,Briegle98,DLCZ,Dur99,Kok2003,Simon2007} but also the recent advanced repeater protocols without necessitating long-lived quantum memories \cite{Munro12,Azuma15} with respect to the communication rate and resource cost.